- >

 Course correction is easier since the process roadmap is clear.
 Any changes can be easily pinpointed and adopted quickly.

 An organization that is flexible to changes is very powerful.
 It can navigate any problems caused by internal or external factors and exponentially increase results.
-Teams become scalable, competitive, and collaborative.
+By leveraging the advantages of BPM, teams become more scalable, competitive, and collaborative.

 3. Reduced errors